 But the tide turned.
 Gordon allowed the Nevada Resort Association — representing the state's casino industry — to intervene.
 In November 2025, he reversed himself and dissolved the injunction, writing that Kalshi's interpretation of the CEA would "upset decades of federalism regarding gaming regulation."

 Kalshi appealed to the 9th Circuit.
 On Feb.
 18, 2026, the 9th Circuit denied Kalshi's emergency motion for an administrative stay.
-Within hours, the Nevada Gaming Control Board filed a new civil enforcement action against Kalshi in Carson City District Court, seeking a TRO and permanent injunction.
-The complaint accuses Kalshi of unlicensed wagering, serving users under 21, and lacking safeguards against insider trading and match-fixing.
-Kalshi immediately removed the case to federal court, arguing exclusive CFTC jurisdiction.
+Within hours, the Nevada Gaming Control Board filed a new civil enforcement action in Carson City District Court.
+Kalshi removed the case to federal court.

-The 9th Circuit oral arguments for Kalshi, Robinhood, and Crypto.com are still scheduled for April 16, 2026, and the CFTC has now filed an amicus brief in support of prediction markets in Crypto.com's related appeal — the first time the federal government has formally backed prediction markets in court.
+The 9th Circuit oral arguments for Kalshi, Robinhood, and Crypto.com are scheduled for April 16, 2026.
+The CFTC has filed amicus briefs in support.

 New Jersey